Phixen/AI-Tools/Readme.md

 12. <a href="https://github.com/Kaixindelele/ChatPaper">Kaixindelele/ChatPaper</a>: An open-source tool that generates long-form text responses to user input using GPT models.
 13. <a href="https://github.com/DDiu8081/ChatGPT-Demo/">JosStorer/ChatGPTBox</a>: An application that generates text-based responses using GPT models for conversational agents.
 14. <a href="https://github.com/zhayujie/ChatGPT-on-WeChat">Zhayujie/ChatGPT-on-WeChat</a>: An application that generates text-based responses using GPT models for conversational agents.
-15. <a href="https://github.com/Yet-One-Yet-One/Bob-Plugin-OpenAI-Translator">: YetOne/Bob-Plugin-OpenAI-Translator</a>A Bob plugin that provides a CLI for using GPT models to translate text between multiple languages..
+15. <a href="https://github.com/Yet-One-Yet-One/Bob-Plugin-OpenAI-Translator">YetOne/Bob-Plugin-OpenAI-Translator</a>: A Bob plugin that provides a CLI for using GPT models to translate text between multiple languages.
 16. <a href="https://github.com/vincelwt/ChatGPT-Mac/">Vincelwt/ChatGPT-Mac</a>: A macOS application that generates text-based responses using GPT models for conversational agents.
 17. <a href="https://github.com/mpociot/chatgpt-vscode">Mpociot/ChatGPT-VSCode</a>: A VSCode extension that provides a chat window for generating text-based responses using GPT models.
 18. <a href="https://t.me/gpt_chatbot">M1guelpf/ChatGPT-Telegram</a>: A Telegram bot that generates text-based responses using GPT models for conversational agents.